emintz/ArduinoLib/RTOSAid/README.md

 Wait a specified time and pull a message from the queue should a message arrive during time.
 If a message is received, it is removed from the queue.
-If a message arrives, the function returns immediately.
+If a message is already present in the queue, the function returns immediately.

 Paremters: